Andargs/betnbuy/readme.md

         -Both filter and sort are enabled by pressing the filter button -Some products will be added either without a filter, just to show that a product doesnt automatically get a genre.
         -Due to the way a plain js router is set up and how it communicates with the backend, the simplest way to store the users filter preferences seemed to be a global value.
-    -products
+        -If no product fits the description, the page will be blank.
+To get products back, filter by another metric -products
         -Every product has its own delete button which will delete the product -On delete all the tickets spent on the product will be returned to the users who spent money on it